 Mum sets the tone in her home.

-I have high hopes of some of that positivity rubbing off on Pixie.
-I don’t want her to grow up being as highly strung as I used to be: it’s not a happy existence, and it repels people.
-So it’s on my shoulders to model the laid back temperament I do wish for her.
+I have high hopes of some of that positivity rubbing off on Pixie and Elfin.
+I don’t want them to grow up being as highly strung as I used to be: it’s not a happy existence, and it repels people.
+So it’s on my shoulders to model the laid back temperament I do wish for them.